SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 #### New templates

-The `cluster-template.yaml` template used for the the workload clusters is located in `~/k8s-cluster-api-provider/terraform/files/templates/` and copied from there into `~/cluster-defaults/`.
+The `cluster-template.yaml` template used for the workload clusters is located in `~/k8s-cluster-api-provider/terraform/files/templates/` and copied from there into `~/cluster-defaults/`.
 Then workload clusters are created, they will also have a copy of it in `~/${CLUSTER_NAME}/`.
 If you have not changed it manually, you can